 If you're looking to make a career move, you're not alone.
 A survey of InHerSight's network found that 57 percent of women are seriously considering a change, and another 32 percent are potentially considering a career change.

 Staying with the same company for decades until retirement is so out of vogue.
 Nowadays, people typically switch jobs 10 to 15 times over the course of their careers, with the average worker holding 12 different positions before retiring.
 People generally spend about five years or fewer in each job, and common reasons for leaving include higher pay, better benefits, dissatisfaction with company culture, or simply the urge to try something completely new.

 It's completely possible to make a career change into an industry in which you have no experience—it all starts with a little strategic planning.

-Here’s how to plan for a career move and optimize your resume and cover letter when you’re preparing for a big career leap.
+Here’s how to optimize your resume and cover letter and do everything you need when you're preparing to change careers.

 1. Take stock of all of your skills and accomplishments